valonyaver/LBoL_Komachi/README.md

 This is mainly a black Komachi ability, however, opening up the white pool will give you access to stronger Black/White cards for this mechanic.
 There is also an ability that lets you add a random B/W card to your hand without ever having white mana in your pool.

 # Shortcomings and other notes
-many cards and status effects will have missing art, or have placeholder art made by yours truly.
+Some cards and status effects will have missing art, or have placeholder art made by yours truly.
 Many attack cards also lack an animation, but I tried to add animations to the more impactful attacks at least.
 I hope you can forgive this.

 As this is only the first public version of the mod, and I only began modding 1 month ago, the balance of the mod might be a bit wack.
+And any of it is subject to change.
 I tried to keep the balance of the cards close to vanilla characters, but Komachi might still be a lot stronger simply due to the fact that I focused most cards on synergy with the mechanic rather than having lots of random generic cards like in vanilla.
 Also, distance giving a 100% attack bonus, and stacking multiplicatively with vulnerable (Distance of 1 + vulnerable will give a 300% damage bonus on enemies rather than 250%, due to... reason), is just strong as hell no matter how much I try to balance it.
 But I rather have a strong and fun mod rather than a miserably unfun weak character.

 By the words of my fellow modder rm -rf Maxx "c": `"keeping it balanced" This game is less balanced than a Jenga tower in the middle of a magnitude 8.5 earthquake, give up all hope.`